anyaachan/anyaachan/README.md

 ### Hi!
-I am Anna, a Beginner Data Scientist and BSc (Hons) Computer Science Student
+I am Anna, a Beginner DS/ML Developer and BSc Computer Science Student

-My primary field of interest is Machine Learning Algorithms, particularly **Deep Learning**.
-Currently, I am working on personal ML projects and participating in Kaggle competitions, and I am eager to dive even deeper into AI.
+My primary field of interest is Machine Learning Algorithms.
+Currently, I am working on personal ML projects and participating in Kaggle competitions, and I am eager to dive deeper into AI.

-Some of my hobbies are climbing, yoga, photography and nature exploration 🌱.
+Some of my hobbies are yoga, jam sessions, photography and nature exploration 🌱.

 ## How To Reach Me 👀
 - [Telegram](https://t.me/anyaachan)  📝